shahan-analytics/fraud-risk-analytics/README.md

 ---

 ## Author
+Shahan S

-This project is part of a data analytics portfolio focused on solving business problems using cloud-based data platforms and SQL.
+~ "This project is part of a data analytics portfolio focused on solving business problems using cloud-based data platforms and SQL"